GoDaddy Website Builder Reviews& Product Details

 GoDaddy – Free website builder

-GoDaddy is a UK-based internet services platform.
+GoDaddy is a US-based internet services platform.
 It has a massive product catalog, offering 50+ products that cover three distinct areas of web design:

 - domain names

 - marketing tools

 In theory, you only need the GoDaddy website builder to have a functional website.
 However, in practice, you will have to use at least a dozen products across all three areas to learn how to make a barely passable website.
 In addition, you’ll likely have to use external tools to overcome GoDaddy’s limitations or even hire web design experts to help you out.
 It just so happens GoDaddy offers bespoke website design.
 That will surely come in handy if you get frustrated by the GoDaddy website builder’s limitations.